-This way, you can focus on cleaning whenever you have a spare moment, rather than waste those minutes on finding something to clean with as you cook.
+This way, you can focus on cleaning whenever you have a spare moment, rather than waste those minutes on finding something to clean with.

-If you’re new to microfiber cloths or aren’t sure how to use them, you might like our post on 14 Tips How to Wash and Maintain Microfiber Cloths, Towels, and Pads.
+If you’re new to microfiber cloths or aren’t sure how to use them, you might like our post on 14 Tips on How to Wash and Maintain Microfiber Cloths, Towels, and Pads (new tab).

 17. Find an incentive to do it.

 While it may seem far-fetched, finding incentive or motivation to clean as you go is relatively simple: it means less work later on.
-However, if you find that you still struggle, it might help to find a way to entertain yourself.
+However, if you still struggle, it might help find a way to entertain yourself.

 For example, I love playing music as I cook and clean.
 Sometimes I’ll even listen to a podcast, Youtube video, or an audiobook if I don’t need to concentrate too much.
 Anything that doesn’t take too much of my attention away.

 Over time, I eventually learned that even doing something as simple as multitasking with entertainment can turn even the more mundane or disliked tasks into not-so-bad ones.
 Sometimes I even start to look forward to it.

 18. Learn your weaknesses.

 Sometimes, learning your weaknesses can be an excellent way to work around them and improve your overall cleaning game.
 For example, I hated cleaning up after dinner because it would always take me what felt like forever and, at times, felt overwhelming.
 OK, and I was pretty much too lazy.